 Liferay Portal’s wiki is another example of a full-featured collaborative application.
 It has support for authoring pages in a WYSWYG editor, or more advanced users can use the easy-to-learn standard Wiki Creole syntax.
 Users can comment on wiki articles, and it keeps a full history of every change that’s been made, allowing users to revert back to any change.
 It also supports RSS feeds (just about every Liferay application does) so you can subscribe to see new articles as they are posted.
 Each site can have one or more wikis, and each wiki can have one or more top-level nodes.

-We could go through all of Liferay Portal’s collaborative applications in a similar fashion, but let’s save that for the body of the book.
+We could go through all of Liferay Portal’s collaborative applications, but let’s save that for the body of the book.
 Liferay Portal’s suite of collaborative applications includes a blog (complete with blog aggregation features so you can publish multiple users’ blog entries in one place), a chat application for users who are online at the same time, message boards, a wiki, a knowledge base that you can use to publish a library of technical articles, a polling system you can use to have users vote on certain questions, and personal productivity applications like a calendar and email.

 Liferay Portal includes every application you’ll need to enable users to collaborate.
-Next, we’ll see how you can use Lifeay Portal as a social platform.
+Next, we’ll see how you can use Liferay Portal as a social platform.